Family Assistance Plan: Media/public polling

 The FAP was well received by the public according to public polls.
 In 1970 some public opinion polls by Gallup showed support as high as 65%, particularly when the survey question had emphasized work incentives in the FAP.
 The Nixon administration also received 2700 letters and telegrams, which they identified as mostly from middle-class Americans, in which over 80% of them expressed enthusiastic support for the FAP.
 Another 10% of them had certain reservations and notes on improvements but also supported the proposal.

 Media across the United States also reacted positively to the FAP.
-The White House estimated the initial four hundred editorial press coverage concluded that over 90% of them had a positive assessment of Nixon's plan.
+The White House estimated the initial four hundred editorial press coverage and concluded that over 90% of them had a positive assessment of Nixon's plan.
 Most argued in favor of the FAP citing a need to reform the existing welfare system which they declared that it was a failure.
-Among the editorials that were uncertain of the FAP, they argued that Nixon would not be able to achieve an effective roll out for this plan throughout the United States.
+Among the editorials that were uncertain of the FAP, they argued that Nixon would not be able to achieve an effective rollout for this plan throughout the United States.
 Additionally, they also feared that this would increase government expenditures, expanding the national debt.